 It's SO easy to quit.
 You get a new idea.
-Or you read your writing and think, “This really isn’t very good.”
+Or you read your writing and think, “This is terrible.”
 Or you decide, “I'd rather be catching up on Netflix, not spending my nights writing.”
-And you quit.

-If you don't quit, if you just keep writing, keep following the process, you’ll finish a book.
+If you don't quit, if you just keep writing, keep following this process we've outlined above, you will finish a book.

-It might not be a great book.
+It might not be a good book (yet).
 But that's what editing is for.

-It will be a first draft, and what first drafts are for is being finished.
+It will be a first draft, and a finished draft at that.
 You can't write a second draft and start to make your book actually good, actually publishable, until you write the first draft.

 More Resources on How to Write a Book

 Still feeling stuck?
 Have more questions about how to write a book?
 We've put together a library of book-writing resources.
 Take a look at the articles below.

 Book Writing Tools and Programs

 - 100 Day Book.
 Get a mentor, 100+ writing lessons, deadlines, and accountability and write your book in a program that works.
 Thousands of authors have finished their books in 100 Day Book, and we'd love to help you too.
 Click to sign up for 100 Day Book here.